yt-project/yt/doc/source/visualizing/plots.rst

 :meth:`~yt.visualization.plot_window.AxisAlignedSlicePlot.flip_horizontal`
 and :meth:`~yt.visualization.plot_window.AxisAlignedSlicePlot.flip_vertical`, are
-equivalent to the ``invert_xaxis`` and ``invert_yaxis`` of matplotlib ``Axes`` objects. ``flip_horizontal`` will invert the plot's x-axis (effectively toggling the plot's right handedness) while the :meth:`~yt.visualization.plot_window.AxisAlignedSlicePlot.flip_vertical` method will invert the plot's y-axis:
+equivalent to the ``invert_xaxis`` and ``invert_yaxis`` of matplotlib ``Axes`` objects. ``flip_horizontal`` will invert the plot's x-axis while the :meth:`~yt.visualization.plot_window.AxisAlignedSlicePlot.flip_vertical` method will invert the plot's y-axis

 .. python-script::